 The project covered 40 individual tenths-of-a-mile long highway segments in Albany County, and required data collection and analysis on the following inventory items in accordance with the Maintenance Quality Assurance (MQA) Handbook: road surface, roadside, drainage, vegetation, traffic, and additional assets.

-JMT of New York (JMT) partnered with ARRB Systems (ARRB), and RoadBotics to complete the pilot project.
+JMT of New York (JMT) partnered with ARRB Systems (ARRB), and RoadBotics by Michelin to complete the pilot project.
 JMT, a multi-discipline engineering and architecture firm headquartered in Maryland, collected the data, rated the assets, and assembled the report.
 ARRB, a transportation infrastructure evaluation organization, completed data collection for the road surface analysis portion of the project.
-RoadBotics provided the technology tools to complete the data collection and mapped visualization of road adjacent assets.
+RoadBotics by Michelin provided the technology tools to complete the data collection and mapped visualization of road adjacent assets.

 Monitoring and assessing road adjacent assets can be tedious, time-consuming, and dangerous.
 With a history of managing successful projects for over 50 years, JMT is constantly evolving their field data collection and assessment methods to not only keep up with current solution options, but also to confirm those solutions are efficient and cost-effective.